ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Experiments Results

-\textbf{Unsupervised domain adaptation (UDA)}.
-In adherence to the established practice in \uda, we conducted two more sets of experiments, in addition to the cross-dataset baseline described above and Table~\ref{tab:combine}.
+in \uda, we conducted two more sets of experiments, in addition to the cross-dataset baseline described above and Table~\ref{tab:combine}.
 The experiment was set up in the following manner: \road was chosen as source domain and \roadwaymo as target domain; evaluation was performed on target domain's validation set.
 Whenever a model is trained on the source domain with labels it is referred to as ``Lower bound''; when a model is trained on the target domain with labels it is referred to as ``Upper bound''. \uda is the training setup in which a model is trained on the source domain, with its labels, \emph{and} on the target domain's training set, but without labels.

-Figure \ref{fig:da_res} illustrates how the results obtained using the Reverse Gradient (RevGrad) method (see Sec.~\ref{sec:dom_adapt_baseline}) fall within the range delimited by the Lower and Upper bounds as defined above.
+Figure \ref{fig:da_res} illustrates how the results obtained using the Reverse Gradient (RevGrad) method (see Section~\ref{sec:dom_adapt_baseline}) fall within the range delimited by the Lower and Upper bounds as defined above.
 The closeness of the baseline results to the Lower Bound indicates the potential of the \roadpp family as a challenging real-world benchmark for developing and evaluating domain adaptation algorithms.
-Note that this is a real dataset-to-real dataset \uda setup, which makes it even more challenging than the more commonly considered synthetic-to-real setups in semantic segmentation~\cite{hoyer2022daformer}.
+Note that this is a real dataset-to-real dataset \uda setup, which makes it even more challenging than the more commonly considered synthetic-to-real setups in semantic segmentation~\citep{hoyer2022daformer}.